-How to PUSH DURING LABOR: Push Baby Out this Way!
+How To Push During Labor: Push Baby Out This Way!

 How to Push During Labor

-Do you know How to PUSH DURING LABOR?
 Today, I want to help empower you with the knowledge you need to go into your childbirth with greater confidence.
 You need to understand the process for pushing baby out during labor.

 Childbirth education is a must for all expecting mamas. unfortunately, many do not get the required training they need and deserve.
 I am working on changing that every day through my online course.